Federal Direct Graduate PLUS Loans

 Terms and Conditions

 The terms and conditions for PLUS Loans for graduate and professional students include the following:

 - a determination that you (the applicant) do not have an adverse credit history; and

-You (the student applicant) are also required to complete the Free Application for Federal Student Aid (FAFSASM).
-In addition, before you can receive a PLUS Loan, your school must have determined your maximum eligibility for Stafford Loans.
+You (the student applicant) are also required to complete the Free Application for Federal Student Aid (FAFSA).
+In addition, before you can receive a Federal PLUS Loan, your school must have determined your maximum eligibility for Direct Student Loans.

 Amount to Borrow